BRCA genes are more complicated than most people think

 Avoid cigarette smoking: not only do combustion products in smoke directly damage DNA, some chemicals in cigarettes also inhibit repair processes.
 Additionally, suntanning, drinking alcohol, solvent exposure (for instance, when painting or doing projects around the house), pesticide use, hair coloring, straightening, or perming are all common activities that can increase damage that BRCA genes normally would make sure could be repaired correctly.

-Ideally, the manufacturers of products known to induce ds-breaks (or even DNA damage in general) would find alternatives that are less risky for cells.
+Ideally, the manufacturers of products known to induce double-stranded breaks (or even DNA damage in general) would find alternatives that are less risky for cells.
 Understanding that these strong risk factors are due to an inability to correctly repair DNA could, in the meantime, provide a reason for people to try avoiding such products and habits.
 Some degree of cancer prevention through changes in common habits is possible.